ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 [MINDS](https://www.minds.com/) is one of the most used decentralized social media platforms.
 It works like Facebook and has racked up millions of users already.

 Users use the platform's native ERC-20 token $MIND to pay for items.
-You can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and accepting advertising offers.
+Users can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and referring others to the platform.

 ## Ethereum and legacy social media platforms {#Ethereum-and-legacy-social-media-networks}